jjanvier/akeneo-pim-community-dev/src/Pim/Bundle/CatalogBundle/Elasticsearch/Filter/search_specification.rst

 Family
 ******
-:Apply: apply on 'family' field
+:Apply: apply on the 'family' field

 Data model
 ~~~~~~~~~~